Common Garage Door Problems We See in King County Homes

 What to do:

-don’t try to open the door.
+If you suspect a broken spring, don’t try to open the door.
 The tension in these springs is intense — enough to cause serious injury.
 Instead, call a licensed professional for garage door spring replacement in Sammamish or Issaquah, WA.

 Fun fact: We once helped a family in Klahanie who thought their opener had died.
 It turned out to be a snapped spring — one quick repair later, and their door ran like new again.